 You might think it sounds crazy, but you can print business cards in sizes up to 13-inches by 17-inches for a reason.
 You’re probably wondering who is going to put up a business card the size of a poster on their wall.
 For starters, you are – hang it on your wall and in your window.
 Look for cheap advertising space in business district windows, since other local businesses might let you hang your business card there.
 Many barbers allow their clients to place their business cards on a bulletin board; imagine if yours was up there overshadowing all the others.

 Another way to practically guarantee your supersized business card makes it onto walls is to design it with a relevant image your customers will relate to.
-If you’re a mechanic, for example, you might design your business cards with a beautiful swimsuit model in the background and your information in the foreground.
+If you’re a mechanic, for example, you might design your business cards with a pristine classic car in the background and your information in the foreground.
 Since it will already be looked at on a regular basis, you have the opportunity to build your brand name and broaden your influence.